ethmacc/CASA0014_ethan_plant_monitor/README.md

 *Not a good idea to use this type of plant!*

 ## Method

+### Physical wiring
+The circuit we will be using is a variation on the classic arduino soil moisture sensor (the primary one we've looked at is https://www.instructables.com/Moisture-Detection-With-Two-Nails/ by ronnietucker)
+...

 ### Initial setup
 The main code in plant monitor v1 can be pretty much run as is, however, you will need to write a file named ```arduino_secrets.h```, the contents of which should follow the following format: